Contact Us for support on (800) 668 1238

 Step 3:

 Check the shave plate.
 The shave plate can wear out over time.
 The shave plate on your snow blower has two wearing edges; simply reverse it to maximize the life of the plate.
-If it’s already been reversed, replace it with genuine, original equipment parts from Cub Cadet®.
+If it’s already been reversed, replace it with genuine, original equipment replacement parts from Cub Cadet®.

 Step 4:

 Prepare the fuel tank.
-Drain any fuel left in the tank using the siphon pump.
+Drain any fuel left in the tank using a siphon pump.
 With the help of another person, carefully pivot the snow blower up and forward so it rests on the auger housing.
 This will help you to access the parts of the snow blower that require maintenance.

 Step 5: